sstsimulator/sst-docs/docs/core/rng/rng.md

     - A Mersenne-based RNG.
 This provides better "randomness" compared to Marsaglia but is more computationally expensive.
 * **XOR-Shift**
     - `SST::RNG::XORShift`
-    - A lightweight and computationally inexpensive RNG based on xort-shift operations.
+    - A lightweight and computationally inexpensive RNG based on xor-shift operations.
 Implements the algorithm described [here](http://en.wikipedia.org/wiki/Xorshift).

 ## API
 Random number generators implement the following API: